 "That sounds a damn lot like trying to save the world."

 "Nah.
 I can't save the world for shit."
 He grins.
 "I know my limits."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, UnidentifiedPieWrite a Review